 Employer online review sites are becoming a normal part of everyday business.
-While there are many employer review sites, none are more popular or powerful than Glassdoor, which attracts north of 50 million users per month.
+While there are many employer review sites like Angie’s List and Yelp, none are more popular or powerful than Glassdoor, which attracts north of 50 million users per month.

 Unfortunately, negative and fake reviews on Glassdoor can discourage potential employees (and job applicants) and harm a company’s reputation.
 Having a favorable profile on Glassdoor, on the other hand, is vital for employers to attract the best caliber candidates.